gary-mannion96/Final-Year-Project-Applied-Diss/README.md

 # Features<a name = "features"></a>
 The following are the main features of our project:
+* Users can create their own Account
+* Users can Log into their Account
+* Users can reset their password if they have forgotten theirs
 * Users has option for four areas AI, Medicines, Tagging, Feed.
-* Users can update delete in any of the four areas
+* Users can update and delete but only in certain parts of a section.
-* Users can search tags.
+* Users can search medicines and tags.
-* Logged in users can create their own notice Board add ads for the app
+* Logged in users can create their own notice Board ads for the app
-* Logged in users can post their own messages on the Farm At Ease Notic Board
+* Logged in users can post their own messages on the Farm At Ease Notice Board
 * Logged in users can view messages they have created
 * Logged in users can edit and delete messages they have created
-* Users can create their own Account
-* Users can Log into their Account
-* Users can reset their password if they have forgotten theirs

 [Top](#contents)